 - BREEAM (global life cycle assessment)

-Even if full certification isn’t your goal, these frameworks provide clear roadmaps for improvements.
+Even if full certification isn’t your goal, these frameworks provide clear roadmaps for improvements and get you closer to achieving sustainable development goals.

 Real-World Impact

-A mid‑sized tech firm retrofitted its 20,000 sq ft headquarters with daylight sensors, reclaimed‑wood workstations, and timed HVAC zones.
-Within six months, energy costs dropped by 30%, employee satisfaction scores climbed 18%, and the space earned a local green‑building award.
-Their journey began with a simple water‑use audit—showing that even small pilots can deliver big results.
+A mid-sized tech firm retrofitted its 20,000 sqft headquarters with daylight sensors, reclaimed-wood workstations, and timed HVAC zones.
+Within six months, energy costs dropped by 30%, employee satisfaction scores climbed 18%, and the space earned a local green-building award.
+Their journey began with a simple water-use audit—showing that even small pilots can deliver big results in workplace productivity and employee well-being.

 Community & Culture